fieldtrip/website/tutorial/mvpa_light.md

       {% include image src="/assets/img/tutorial/mvpa_light/searchlight_topo2.png" width="200" %}

+## Search across both time and channels

+Notice the symmetry between the previous two analyses: for the 'when' analysis, we performed a classification for each time point using channels as features, for the 'where' analysis we performed a classification for each channel using time points as features.
+We select between these two analyses by setting `cfg.features` to either `'chan'` or `'time'`.

 ## Time generalization (time x time classification)

 Classification across time does not give insight into whether information is shared across different time points.
 For example, is the information that the classifier uses early in a trial (t=80 ms) the same that it uses later (t=300ms)?
 In time generalization, this question is answered by training the classifier at a certain time point t.
 The classifer is then tested at the same time point t but it is also tested at all other time points in the trial ([King and Dehaene, 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5635958/)).
 This procedure is then repeated for every